 We are interested in answering basic and applied questions in the fields of avian biology, ecology, evolution, conservation, and management.
 Almost all of our research is highly collaborative and we work with other researchers from across the US, Canada, and Latin America.
-Details of our areas of research can be found below and on associated links.
+Details of our research can be found below and on associated dropdown links in the tabs above.

 Avian Conservation and Management